agile-learning-institute/stage0_mongodb_api/README.md

 # stage0_mongodb_api

-This API implements index, schema, and migration management services for a MongoDB database.
+This project builds a Utility Container that implements index, schema, and migration management services for a MongoDB database.
-Schemas are described using the [stage0 Simple Schema](https://github.com/agile-learning-institute/stage0/blob/main/SIMPLE_SCHEMA.md) standard.
+Schemas are described using the [stage0 Simple Schema]() standard.

+## Quick Start for Users

+- Read [Simple Schema](https://github.com/agile-learning-institute/stage0/blob/main/SIMPLE_SCHEMA.md) to understand the Schema Language
+- Read the [Reference](./REFERENCE.md) that describes how the utility works.
+- Use [Template](https://github.com/agile-learning-institute/stage0_template_mongodb_api) to create your system mongodb_api

 ## Quick Start for Contributors